Bit-Quill/amazon-timestream-tools/influxdb_migration_1_to_timestream_for_influxdb_guide.md

-# Manually upgrade from InfluxDB 1.x to Amazon Timestream for InfluxDB
+# Manually migrate from InfluxDB 1.x to Amazon Timestream for InfluxDB

 This is an adaptation of [InfluxData's official guide for migrating from InfluxDB 1.x to InfluxDB 2.7](https://docs.influxdata.com/influxdb/v2/install/upgrade/v1-to-v2/manual-upgrade/).
 The difference between this guide and that guide is that no InfluxDB 2.x instance is created in this guide.
 Instead, all data is exported from InfluxDB 1.x and migrated to Timestream for InfluxDB using the Influx CLI and the instance's endpoint and an operator token.